Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students explore the differences between inductive and deductive logic.
+In this lesson, students explore the differences between inductive and deductive logic and how to use that reasoning to draw logical conclusions.

 Essential Question(s)